mridul037/mridul037/README.md

 **Quote of the hour:**

-What a computer is to me is it's the most remarkable tool that we have ever come up with.
-It's the equivalent of a bicycle for our minds.
+In the case of the Analytical Engine, we have undoubtedly to lay out a certain capital of analytical labour in one particular line, but this is in order that the engine may bring us in a much larger return in another line.

-~ Steve Jobs
+~ Ada Lovelace
 <pre>

 </pre>